envimate/message-mate/README.md

 .build();
 ```

-The potential actions were discussed in [!!!]
+The available Actions were discussed in [!!!]

 ##### Type
-There exists two types of Channels: `ChannelTyoe.SYNCHRONOUS`and `ChannelType.ASYNCHRONOUS`.
+There exists two types of Channels: `ChannelType.SYNCHRONOUS`and `ChannelType.ASYNCHRONOUS`.
 Sending on synchronous
 Channels is executed on the Thread calling `send`.
 Asynchronous Channels provide their
 own Threads using a Threadpool.
 Asynchronous Channels require an additional
 `AsynchronousConfiguration`.